manofwhitebrown/hackathon/HANDOVER.md

 ## Watch out for
 - The rate limiter in api/analyze.js is in-memory, per instance — a best-effort guard, not a real distributed limiter.
-Fine for hackathon scale, not prod.
+Only for hackathon scale, not prod.
 - Gemini's free tier allows training on submitted content.
 It's disclosed on the privacy page, but worth remembering before demoing with a real personal doc.